Advanced Topics in Cardiobiology Course Policies

 - Following the results, discuss the major conclusions & "take home messages" of the paper (e.g. using bullets on a slide).

 - At the end of the presentation, present your groups analysis of the strengths & weaknesses or limitations of the study.
 Be balanced in your analysis - few if any peer-reviewed studies in good journals are "all bad" or "hogwash", but it is not always clear how well results from carefully controlled laboratory studies using tissue culture or animal models can be extrapolated to humans.

 - Put some thought into your presentation "style".
 Try to avoid simply reading the text on every slide (Zzzzzzz).
 A good way to avoid this is to include only key phrases or short sentences on slides & then use your own words to explain the major points being made.
 Showing a picture or graph & then using 20-30 words to make your point is 10 times better than putting those 30 words on a slide and reading them.
 We all know how to read, and reading to the audience is highly "non-interactive".

 - You are encouraged to ask at least two Audience Response Questions during your presentations.
 They could be used for gaining insight into whether your audience has read the paper beforehand, has background knowledge of the topic, or understood the major conclusions of the study that you presented (based upon a question asked at the end of your presentation).

 V. ATTENDANCE & GRADING

 - Attendance is mandatory.
 There will be a sign-in sheet for each session.
-Missing more than one session without an excused absence will result in a reduction of grade by one unit for each unexcused absence (e.g. 2 unexcused absences will result in a reduction of grade from A to A-, and 2 unexcused absences will result in a reduction in grade to a B+).
+Missing more than one session without an excused absence will result in a reduction of grade by one unit (e.g. second absence will result in a reduction of grade from A to A-, and third unexcused absence will result in a reduction of grade from A to B+).

 Grading will also be based upon: